dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 * Bluetooth, Wi-Fi [See above add-in card] and LOM ethernet
 * AMD GPU HDMI & DP Audio;motherboard 3.5MM audio out (audio in is untested)
 * Sleep / Wake
-* App Store, Time Machine
+* App Store, Time Machine [But to recover, keep track of your USB stick with your serials/MAC Address/etc. embedded in it!]
 * Apple Watch unlock (mostly reliable, not perfect), AirDrop
 * USB port mapping is complete, resulting in iPhone/iPads charging at 2100 ma, and Apple Watch at 1000 ma.
 If yours (iPhone, iPad, Apple Watch) doesn't show this rate in About This Mac / System Report / USB, then your USB mapping may not be working correctly.
 All 'A' USB ports on this motherboard, USB2 and USB3, are in use and 'active' (working).
 USB-C port works, but is only lightly tested.